NERSC/sfapi_client/docs/quickstart/index.md

 ## Getting system status

-The status of the compute machines as well as other resources available at NERSC can be gotten without authentication.
+The status of the compute machines as well as other resources available at NERSC can be fetched without authentication.
-Here's an example of getting the status of perlmutter.
+Here's an example of getting the status of Perlmutter.

 === "async"
     ```pycon